How to Grind Coffee Beans Without a Grinder: 6 Simple Ways (with your hands)

 - Once crushed, roll the pin over the beans while pressing down hard enough to crush the bean fragments.

 - Roll the pin back and forth over the grounds until they reach the consistency you prefer.

 - Continue rolling and crushing if grounds are still too large.

 A meat tenderizer, mallet, or hammer can easily crush your beans – and also your hand or kitchen counter, so use with caution.
 As you break down the beans, you can get more refined in your technique and crush the beans down closer to a fine powder.

-But because of the jerky, explosive effect of the hammer (even though you won't be whacking the beans!), don’t expect to be able to brew espresso with these grounds.
+But because of the jerky, explosive effect of the hammer (even though you won’t be whacking the beans!), don’t expect to be able to brew espresso with these grounds.
 At best, you’ll get a coarse to medium grind.
-Use for cold brew, the Chemex, or drip coffee makers.
+Use this grind for cold brew, the Chemex, or drip coffee makers.